-9.1.
-Introduction
+1. Introduction

-Biological systems with functional units in the micro- and nanometer regime continuously inspire novel micro- and nanotechnological applications [1].
-Synergies between biology and mechanical engineering are manifold [2] and are the motivation to investigate synergies between bionanotechnology and architecture.
+Biological systems with functional units in the micro- and nanometer regime continuously inspire novel micro- and nanotechnological applications.1 Synergies between biology and mechanical engineering are manifold2 and were the motivation to investigate synergies between bionanotechnology and architecture.
 Effective collaboration requires interdisciplinarity.
 However, with the huge knowledge in different fields, nowadays it is impossible for a single person to know and understand more than just a fraction.
 Nevertheless, the awareness and understanding of different approaches and concepts is a paramount prerequisite of interdisciplinary work.